 Regular Japanese YouTube can be great if you find a topic you’re interested.
 But be warned, a lot of native YouTubers talk very fast which might be difficult for beginners to grasp.

 Nihongo With Ako is a fantastic podcast with interviews on various topics aimed at N4/N3 level learners.
+Or check out Recommended Podcasts for Japanese Learners for a long list of podcasts for all levels.

 Slowly Build Up